AndrewJarjis/First-Project/README.md

 Choosing the "Return a book" option will prompt the user to enter the title of the book they wish to return.
 The program will then search for the book and mark it as returned.

 **Process Returns**
 Choosing the "Process returns" option will process all returned books that are waiting to be processed.
-If a book has been returned more than 10 times, it will be recycled.
-If a book's condition is less than 5, it will also be recycled.
+If a book has been returned 10 times, it will be recycled.
 Otherwise, the book will be marked as "On Shelf" and returned to the library system.

 **Book Class**
 The Book class is used to create book objects with the following attributes: